Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Maddie.md

 Talked with Mr. K about how our project will realistically function and made edits to the outline and methods.
 When I got home, I remade the UML diagram (on a proper website) with the changes in methodology.

+### 2025-05-27 - Began work on the classes/basics.
+In class, Robinson added all the individual classes/subclasses and I started on the general setup of Game (like the checkered board and the 2D array for the pieces).
+When I got home, I instated the abstract Piece class with the basic methods and worked on the allowedMoves for Rook, Queen, and King (took around 2 hours, including the time it took to work out how I wanted the classes to connect with one another other so they would work properly).